mburuxx/sales-management/README.md

 ## 🧪 Testing

-The application includes comprehensive test suites for all major components.
+The application includes test suites for all major components.

 ### Running Tests